Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 Wrinkle Resistance

-While most satins do wrinkle to some extent, a good quality duchess satin should have some level of wrinkle resistance, especially when it’s used for formal attire and decor where a crisp appearance is desired.
+While most satins do wrinkle to some extent, a good quality duchess satin should have some level of wrinkle resistance.
+Especially when it’s used for formal attire and decor where a crisp appearance is desired.

-Quality Of The Finish
+Quality of the Finish

 Pay attention to the finish of the fabric, a well made duchess satin should have a smooth finish with no fraying or loose threads in the end.